jhochmuth/YouToxic/README.md

 Currently, predictions can be made for 4 types of toxicity: general toxicity, insults, obscenity, and prejudice/identity hate.

+## Usage
+Visit the IP address specified above.
+If you are trying to run the application locally, you need to provide environment variables that contain credentials for the twitter API credentials and youtube API.
+Tweets and youtube comments cannot be collected unless you provide these.
+Predictions on text entered manually are still possible even without providing the credentials.

 ## Documentation
 YouToxic uses [Sphinx](http://www.sphinx-doc.org/en/master/) to build the documentation.
 To build